ddimtirov/nuggets/README.md

     [extension methods](http://groovy-lang.org/metaprogramming.html#_extension_modules)
     that can be used to access static private or final fields - i.e.
     `SomeClass.pokeField('someFinalField', newValue)`
+  - Use `closure.named('name')` to decorate Closures with human-readable `toString()`
+  - Use `DelegatedClosure` when you want to write a decorator intercepting a method or two of a wrapped closure.
 - Special Kotlin API
   - Transform Exceptions in more natural way, by adding `throwable.transform {...}` extension method.
 Added few extension methods to the transform builder.